Bricktech2000/Notes/notes/conventional math notation.md

 - $2x = 2 \times x$ whereas $2 \frac 2 3 = 2 + \frac 2 3$, and $-1 \frac 1 4$ might or might not equal $-\frac 5 4$
 - there exists no symbol for unary division
 - there exists no symbol for function application

+other notations used contextually include:

+- $-$ is used for both subtraction and range
+- $+$ is used for both addition and concatenation
+- $=$ is used for both equality and assignment
+- $.$ are used for decimal points and versioning

 also see <https://whystartat.xyz/wiki/Main_Page> &mdash; Terramorpha